aalinabilal/HYPER-Neural-Encoding-and-Decoding/README.md

 Neural encoding (face → brain): Given a face image, predict the fMRI brain response it would evoke Neural decoding (brain → face): Given an fMRI brain response, reconstruct the face the participant was perceiving

-Both pipelines are grounded in the latent space of NVIDIA's Progressively Growing GAN (PGGAN) — a generative model trained to synthesize photorealistic faces.
+Both pipelines are grounded in the latent space of NVIDIA's Progressively Growing GAN (PGGAN), a generative model trained to synthesize photorealistic faces.
 The dataset consists of (latent vector, fMRI response) pairs recorded while participants viewed GAN-generated faces in an MRI scanner.

 Stack